 \section{Spectral transfers for general system}

-We derive temporal and spatio-temporal spectral transfers in a general way so that they may be used in a wide variety of fluid dynamical applications.
-To be widely applicable, the initial equation of motion should be as general as possible.
-Therefore, we consider a general equation of the form
+We derive temporal and spatiotemporal spectral transfers in a general way so that they may be used in a wide variety of fluid dynamical applications.
+Accordingly, we begin with the most general equation of motion possible:

-where $g$ is a general scalar field and $f$ is the flux of $g$. $g$ can be used to refer to the components of vector fields.
+Above, $g$ is a general scalar field and $f$ gives the rate at which $g$ changes at any given point in space and time. $g$ can be used to refer to the components of vector fields.
 The function $f$ should be considered a finite sum of terms, such as forcing, dissipation, and nonlinear advection.
 It will be useful to write this explicitly as

 where each $A_{n}$ contributes to the time derivative of $g$.
-We derive temporal and spatio-temporal spectral transfers with Eq.~\ref{eq:general_eom} as the starting point.
+We derive temporal and spatiotemporal spectral transfers with Eq.~\ref{eq:general_eom} as the starting point.
 Later on, we will specifically consider two- and three-dimensional fluid dynamical equations that contain a nonlinear advection term.

 It may help to motivate the use of Eq.~\ref{eq:general_eom} by considering some examples.
 We could start with the incompressible Navier--Stokes equations with general dissipation and forcing terms:

 where $\bu(\bx,t)$ is the Eulerian velocity field, $\Pi$ is pressure normalized by the density of water, $\bd[\cdot]$ is a fairly general linear dissipation operator